 Cochlear implant rehabilitation

-Yes The audiologists conduct their own research and participate in university and manufacturer sponsored research.
-The extern will be involved in these projects when appropriate.
+Yes Individual audiologists prepare posters and presentations for professional meetings, and supervise Au.D. capstone research projects.
+The team also periodically participates in university and manufacturer sponsored research.
+The extern will be involved in these research projects when appropriate.

 Consortium or collaborative arrangements with other sites?